Research Involving Prisoners

 Reporting: If research involving prisoners is conducted or supported by DHHS, the ORSC Staff will inform the OHRP that the CPHS has reviewed and approved the research.
 The letter shall contain all the items described in Research Involving Prisoners – Template Letter to OHRP.

-Incarceration of Subject in Research Not Approved Under this Policy: Should a subject become incarcerated when enrolled in research study that was not originally reviewed and approved for prisoners, the PI must promptly notify CPHS of the event.
+Incarceration of Subject in Research Not Approved Under this Policy: Should a subject become incarcerated when enrolled in a research study that was not originally reviewed and approved for prisoners, the PI must promptly notify CPHS of the event.
 The PI must cease all research interactions with the now incarcerated prisoner-subject until all of the requirements of this policy have been satisfied.
 If the Principal Investigator asserts that it is in the best interests of the participant to remain in the research study while incarcerated, the Chairperson may determine that the participant may continue to participate in the research while CPHS ensures that the requirements of this policy are satisfied.

 Research including prisoners and non-prisoner populations - CPHS may approve a research proposal for non-prisoner populations until all the criteria in this policy are satisfied.